MicrosoftDocs/microsoft-style-guide/styleguide/scannable-content/tables.md

 If there’s text that introduces the table, it should be a complete sentence and end with a period, not a colon.

-Don’t use ellipses at the end of column headings.
+Don’t use ellipses at the end of column headers.

 For
 the text in cells, use periods or other end punctuation only if the